View our brochure

 Very few programs around the nation are as confident in their students’ preparation that they guarantee admission into their medical school class without additional requirements.
 We believe the academic preparation of our students is so robust that if they finish the program with a 3.6 GPA, we directly admit them into the following year’s D.O. class.

 *Students must also have a cumulative MCAT score of 500 by the time they complete the certificate and must be able to pass a background check to be eligible for acceptance into the KPCOM’s D.O. program.

-The first step in the application process is to initiate an application to the CHPP program by first applying to NSU by completing the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS) application.
+Students first step in the application process is to initiate an application to the CHPP program by first applying to NSU through either the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS) or the PostBacCAS application services.

-The following steps are necessary for the primary application process.
+The following steps are necessary to the primary application process.

-After completing your primary application and receiving notification that it is verified, NSU will send you a secondary application to complete.
-Once submitted, please contact the Office of Admissions and notify the office of your intent to apply to the CHPP program.
+After completing your primary application and receiving notification that it is verified NSU will send you a secondary application to complete.
+Once submitted, please contact the office of admissions and notify them of your intent to apply to the CHPP program.
 Students may apply to the CHPP program and the D.O. program concurrently.